Culture & Style

 There’s also the ubiquitous lucky horseshoe, which is refreshed in Marie Lichtenberg’s large bold gold and diamond ring and Sydney Evan’s neck- lace dripping with diamond horseshoe charms.

-Whether it’s prairie chic romantic dresses or rancher style head-to- denim, there are myriad ways to wear western but it’s the diamond jewelry that makes it luxe.
+Whether it’s prairie chic romantic dresses or rancher style head-to- denim, there are myriad ways to wear western jewelry, but it’s the natural diamonds that makes it luxe.